MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-install-configure.md

 #### If you have no Remote Desktop access to the server

 In cases where your Remote Desktop Protocol (RDP) access is removed, such as Microsoft-managed or self-service type sandboxes, Microsoft will generate the certificate for your environment and have it pre-configured.
-Follow these steps to retrieve the RSAT certificate and use it using the LCS UI.
+Follow these steps to retrieve the RSAT certificate and use it using the LCS user interface.
 For automation, there is information on the [Fetch an environment's RSAT certificate in a zip file](../../lifecycle-services/api/v1/reference-download-rsat-certificate.md) API reference page.

 1. Under **Maintain** on your environment details page in Lifecycle Services you'll see two new options.